bradleyeckert/chad/verilog/doc/spif.md

 4K bytes of code RAM would be 0.2 mm2 in a 180nm process,
 or 0.8mm2 in a 350nm process.
 Either way the chip is probably pad-limited.

-ISP is possible using a cheap ($0.30) USB UART chip, the CH330N.
+ISP over USB is possible using a cheap ($0.30) USB UART chip, the CH330N.

 FPGAs that boot from SPI flash are usually programmed by using another controller connected to the SPI flash.